-Aeroplanes with a MTOM below 2 730 kg, rotorcraft that are not complex motor-powered aircraft, with a MTOM below 1 200 kg and with 4 occupants or fewer, and any ELA2 aircraft.
+Aeroplanes with a MTOM below 2 730 kg, rotorcraft that are not being complex motor-powered aircraft, with a MTOM below 1 200 kg and with 4 four or less occupants or fewer, and any ELA2 aircraft.

-FAA Advisory Circular AC 43.13-2B, Chapter 1 and 2.
+- FAA Advisory Circular AC 43.13-2B, 43-13-2B Chapter 1 and 2.

-- Instructions from the equipment manufacturer have to be followed. - A position for the installation needs to be chosen that avoids shielding by carbon layers. - It must be ensured that the equipment is installed in a way that, in case of a crash, it is unlikely that the antenna would be detached from the transmitter. - The equipment is authorised in accordance with ETSO-C126a / ETSO-2C520 or later amendments, or equivalent standards. - The ELT equipment is considered a passive device whose status is on standby until it is required to perform its intended function.
+- Instructions from the equipment manufacturer have to be followed. - A position for the installation needs to be chosen that avoidsing shielding by carbon layers. - It must be ensured that the equipment is installed in a way that, in case of a crash, it is unlikely that the antenna would be detached from the transmitter. - The equipment is authorised in accordance with ETSO-C126a / ETSO-2C520 or later amendments, or equivalent standards. - The ELT equipment is considered a passive device whose status is on standby until it is required to perform its intended function.
 As such, its performance is highly dependent on proper installation and post-installation testing.
-Guidance on this subject is contained in RTCA DO-182 Emergency Locator Transmitter (ELT) Equipment Installation and Performance or in Chapter 6 of EUROCAE ED-62A Minimum operational performance specification for aircraft emergency locator transmitters 406 MHz and 121.5 MHz (Optional 243 MHz).
+Guidance on this subject is contained in RTCA DO-182, Emergency Locator Transmitter (ELT) Equipment Installation and Performance or in Chapter 6 of EUROCAE ED-62A, Minimum operational performance specification for aircraft emergency locator transmitters 406 MHz and 121.5 MHz (Optional 243 MHz).

-In the case of rotorcraft approved for NVISs, the change cannot be considered a SC.
+In the case of rotorcraft approved for NVISs, if cockpit panels are to be inserted, the change cannot be considered a an-SC.

-Amend the AFM with an AFMS that contains or references the equipment instructions for operation, as required.
+Amend the AFM with an AFMS that containsing or referencesing the equipment instructions for operation, as required.